Calibrating an updated SPH scheme within GCD+: Introduction

-Section~\ref{upver-sec} describes briefly the implementation of this new scheme within {\tt GCD+}, hereafter differentiating this version from the conventional one by the moniker ``{\tt GCD+~MkII}''.
-Section~\ref{res-sec} compares the performance of {\tt GCD+~MkII} with the conventional version of {\tt GCD+} under a range of test conditions, summarising our results in Section~\ref{disc-sec}.
+Section~\ref{upver-sec} describes briefly the implementation of this new scheme within {\tt GCD+}.
+Section~\ref{res-sec} presents the performance of the new version of {\tt GCD+} under several basic hydrodynamics tests.
+We here focus on the level of smoothing, i.e. number of neighbour particles, $N_{\rm nb}$, and several parameters involved in the artificial viscosity scheme.
+A summary of this study is presented in Section~\ref{sum-sec}.